 Tabari’s role as the UBO of EMCOR Jordan, in conjunction with his network of lesser known companies, poses a risk for current or prospective business partners that might not have access to corporate records in opaque jurisdictions.

 Beyond EMCOR, his companies continue to operate across the field of general contracting.
-In Jordan, Tabari is the UBO of Tathniya Contracting and DSI Jordan.
-In the UAE, DSI Dubai still lists Zeina, Tabari’s daughter, as a manager.
+In Jordan, Tabari is the UBO of Tathniya Contracting.
 Tabari is also involved in wealth management and investment, including First Group for Development and Investment in Jordan, and Vision Investments and Holdings in the UAE, which lists Tabari’s children as the shareholders and directors.

 Reducing Risk with Sayari Graph